Excel Shortcut Keys

 Navigational shortcut keys help the user move around within Excel.
 These shortcut keys allow the user to move across cells or worksheets.

 All columns except column F contain hardcoded data.
-Column F contains cells with formula that multiply the corresponding row in column B with the corresponding row in column E. In other words, column F multiplies quantity with price to find total price.
+Column F contains cells with a formula that multiplies the corresponding row in column B with the corresponding row in column E. In other words, column F multiplies quantity with price to find total price.
 We will use this data to demonstrate the following excel shortcut keys.

 The first group of excel shortcut keys involves navigational shortcuts.